Meet Our Faculty

 Over the past decade, Ms. Jacki has directed local productions for Champaign-Urbana Theatre Company (CUTC), Urbana’s Station Theatre, and CUTC’s Penguin Project, a program featuring young people with disabilities paired with peer mentors.

 She received her B.A. in Journalism from UNC–Chapel Hill and her MFA in Directing from Illinois State University in Normal, IL.
-In addition, Ms. Jacki was our guest director for Countryside’s 8th grade production of Into the Woods, Jr. in 2016.
+Prior to joining Countryside, Ms. Jacki was our guest director for Countryside’s 8th grade production of Into the Woods, Jr. back in 2016.

-Whitney McComas graduated from the U of I with both her B.S. in Classics with a concentration in Latin and her M.A. in Classics with a specialization in Latin.
-While pursuing her Masters in teaching, she was recognized by her university students for excellence in teaching.
+Whitney McComas graduated from the University of Illinois with both her B.S. in Classics with a concentration in Latin and her M.A. in Classics with a specialization in Latin.
+While pursuing her master's in teaching, she was recognized by her university students for excellence in teaching.
 Ms. McComas student-taught at Victor Andrew High School in Tinley Park, has tutored Latin, and has taught summer language camp for children ages 9-12 at the University of Illinois.
-Ms. McComas is in her eighth year teaching at Countryside.
+Ms. McComas is in her ninth year teaching at Countryside.

 Gail McWilliams is a veteran high school and middle school teacher of French, English, and Spanish.
 She earned both her B.A. in French and her M.A. in English at the University of Illinois.
 For almost ten years she and her husband explored the East Coast, Caribbean islands, and South America while living aboard a sailboat.
 In addition, she taught English while living in Venezuela.

 In 2014 Mrs. McWilliams retired from Countryside after teaching Spanish here for eight years.
-She returned as one of our regular substitute teachers, and this year she also joins us to teach Travel Customs - a short course on international travel customs and languages to our middle schoolers.
+She returned as one of our regular substitute teachers and now also teaches Travel Customs - a short course on international travel customs and languages to our middle schoolers.
 Mrs. McWilliams has also taught our wonderful Bead Craft & Jewelry Making summer camp for years.

 Erika Mennig has a Master of Music Education from the University of Illinois.
-In addition she has a Bachelor of Music Education (choral), a Bachelor of Music in Open Studies (music business), and a Bachelor of Music in Fine Arts (piano performance) – all from the University of Illinois.
+In addition, she has a Bachelor of Music Education (choral), a Bachelor of Music in Open Studies (music business), and a Bachelor of Music in Fine Arts (piano performance) – all from the University of Illinois.
 Ms. Mennig previously taught music and directed the choir both at Edison Middle School in Champaign and in Rantoul.
 She also owns her own music studio giving private lessons in both piano and voice.
-Ms. Mennig is also the head volleyball coach at Urbana High School and at Countryside School.
+Ms. Mennig was the head volleyball coach at Urbana High School and currently coaches at Countryside School.

 Shane Woodcock earned his B.S. in Physical Education from Eureka College and M.S. in Sports Administration from Eastern Illinois University.
-This is Mr. Woodcock’s sixth year at Countryside.
+This is Mr. Woodcock’s seventh year at Countryside.
 Through his creativity and enthusiasm about physical education, he has grown our program with several new activities.
 Mr. Woodcock established our archery program, archery summer camp, and the First Tee Golf program.
-He founded our ever-popular Annual Color Run and more recently, our Countryside Golf Outing.
-In addition to serving as our Athletic Director, Mr. Woodcock coaches Countryside’s boys’ basketball team, coed soccer team, and archery club.
-He is also a Middle School Advisor and teaches our wood shop class.
+He founded our ever popular annual Color Run and our annual Countryside Golf Outing.
+In addition to serving as our Athletic Director, Mr. Woodcock coaches Countryside’s boys’ basketball team and archery club.
+He is also a Middle School Advisor and teaches our middle school wood shop class.

 Krystal Young holds a B.A. in English literature and M.Ed. with a focus on Curriculum and Instruction from the University of Illinois Urbana-Champaign.
 She has served as a substitute teacher in a variety of schools and content areas at Champaign Unit 4 Schools.
 While earning her M.Ed., she gained familiarity with and contributed pieces to the curriculums of several local area schools.
 Krystal maintains her teaching license and completes professional development, mostly focusing on dyslexia.

 Prior to her current position, Mrs. Young was a co-founder and managing partner of Codagami, a Champaign-based technology company that develops web and mobile applications for some of the most recognized brands in the world.
 During her tenure, Krystal was responsible for marketing, human resources, finance, employee development, and operations.
-Mrs. Young has been a member of the Countryside community for nine years, and she has two daughters currently attending Countryside and one Countryside alumna.
+Mrs. Young has been a member of the Countryside community for ten years, and she has one daughter currently attending Countryside and two Countryside alumna.

 Chris Antonsen – Middle School Team Leader